gitoleg/bap-toolkit/tests/README.md

 ## Artifacts
-Artifacts contains way more number of test cases and therefore quite useful for us.
+Artifacts are more complex programs then out litmuses and therefore it's harder to find a bug there.
+And that's why they are quite useful for us.
 Some of them were taken from Juliet test set, some of them are real programs with known bugs.
 Given that, we slightly relax our comparison rules and allow checks to triger false positivites, though the bugs must be still discovered,